azzii990/studiobyazzi1/server/README.md

    - Services + ordering: services.html (Order Now opens a form)
    - Payment: payment.html (your UPI shown)
    - Admin: admin.html (enter your ADMIN_TOKEN, then Refresh)
-   - Chat: floating 💬 button on every page.
+   - Chat: floating chat bubble button on every page.
 Messages are saved and visible in Admin.
    - AI Chat (optional): Set OPENAI_API_KEY in server/.env to enable AI responses.
 Falls back to smart rules if not set.

 Environment